tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 - No DNSSEC-signed SVCB record designates the local server.
 In this case, clients have a hint that the local network can serve names under "private.example.org", but do not have a way to validate the designation.
-Clients can in this case try to resolve names using external servers (such as via Oblivious DoH), and then fall back to using locally-provisioned resolvers if the names do not resolve externally.
-This approach has the risk of exposing private names to public resolvers, which may be undesirable for certain enterprise deployments.
-Alternatively, if the client trusts the local network sufficiently, it can choose to resolve these names locally first.
+Clients can in this case try to resolve names using external servers (such as via Oblivious DoH), and then MAY fall back to using locally-provisioned resolvers if the names do not resolve externally.
+This approach has the risk of exposing private names to public resolvers, which can be undesirable for certain enterprise deployments.
+Alternatively, if the client trusts the local network based on specific policy configured on the client, it can choose to resolve these names locally first.
 Note that this approach risks exposing names to a potentially malicious network that is masquerading as an authority for private names if the network cannot be validated in some other manner.

+Deployments SHOULD use the one of the first two approaches (signing their records) whenever possible;
+the case of providing unsigned names is only described as a possibility for handling legacy enterprise deployments.
+Clients SHOULD choose to ignore any locally designated names that are not signed unless there is a specific policy configuration on the client.

 ### Accessing Locally Optimized Content